 If you have been affected by a Personal Disaster, click here to find out about our emergency services and how to contact us.

 We work in partnership with first responders, emergency managers and public officials to support their response activities.
 We also work in collaboration with other voluntary sector organizations.

 All Red Cross assistance is provided free of charge thanks to thousands of volunteers who give their time to train extensively and respond.
 Our services also rely on the generous financial support of individual and corporate donors.
-If you want to help, you can volunteer by clicking on the Volunteer tab at the top of the page or by donating now.
+If you want to help, you can do so by volunteering your resources or by donating now.